For decades all signs have pointed to the decreasing role of religion in American life. Then came the pandemic, and with it, church culture shifts.

 Churches, uniquely suited to provide meaning in uncertain times, quickly moved worship online.
 In the process, congregations filled a sudden need for community.
 Amazingly, worship attendance surged.
 Church-hopping became popular once again.
 This uptick in worship attendance is just one of the surprising gifts of the pandemic.
-Elsewhere I write about how to turn this quick shift into a sustainable culture shift.
+Elsewhere I write about how to turn this quick shift into a sustainable culture shifts.

 To fully appreciate this quick shift and unexpected gift, let’s take a look at one of the church’s pre-pandemic mindsets.

 This isn’t just a national dynamic.
 The wait-until-they-tell-us-what-to-do approach has hampered congregations at the local level for decades.
 Congregations often slow down decision-making as they await the arrival of a new pastor.
 For churches that receive a new leader every three-five years, all this waiting creates two problems.
-First, the church itself slackens as it defers responsibility for sharing good news.
-Second, the community is daily impoverished as ministry is withheld.
+First, the church itself slackens as it defers responsibility for sharing the good news.
+Second, the community is daily impoverished as the ministry is withheld.

 The pandemic has changed that.
-Not only has General Conference been postponed until 2021, meaning there is no one else upon which to foist decision-making responsibility, but churches have been thrust into a “decide now” dynamic.
+Not only has General Conference been postponed until 2021, meaning there is no one else upon which to impose decision-making responsibility, but churches have been thrust into a “decide now” dynamic.

 The rapid changes wrought by the need for social distancing have created an immediacy in the church.
 There is no time to wait for “them” to decide.
 Instead, churches have sprung into action, all hands on deck, with a refreshing immediacy.

-Not only have you offered online worship, online giving and online Bible studies, but you have creatively reached out to health care workers, children, parents, the lonely, the sick, and the just plain bored.
+Not only have you offered online to worship, online giving, and online Bible studies, but you have creatively reached out to health care workers, children, parents, the lonely, the sick, and the just plain bored.
 Church members are moving into action, seeing a need, and filling it.
 All around you, the community has responded beautifully.

 I will be curious to see if this quick shift turns into a culture shift.
-Not only has General Conference been delayed by a year, but many Annual Conferences will be delayed as well.
-This is good testing ground.
+Not only has General Conference been delayed by a year, but many Annual Conferences will be postponed as well.
+This is a good testing ground.
 In the meantime, churches are free to do what they are called to do: love, pray, worship, minister, lead, and connect.

 To anchor this quick shift into the DNA of the congregation, take these three steps:

 - Celebrate the courageous ministry of the local church.
 Acknowledge the congregation’s rapid response and decisiveness.
 Over the next three-twelve months, as you emerge into the new future, don’t let these days and months of ownership go unappreciated.
-Tell and retell your stories of action, compassion and bravery.
+Tell and retell your stories of action, compassion, and bravery.

 - Discern where else you have been “waiting on them to tell us what to do.”
 Ask God to show you how you can bring to bear the new mindset of “the decision is ours to make.”
 You’ll be surprised how renewing this can be.
 Especially on the heels of this season of effectiveness.

 - Strengthen the mid-pandemic mindset of ownership.
 Do this by leading the church to be response-able in ways large and small.
-Exercising responsibility is like working a muscle—the more you use it, the stronger you’ll get, and the more comfortable you’ll be going forward.
+Exercising responsibility is like working a muscle—the more you use it, the healthier you’ll get, and the more comfortable you’ll be going forward.